unity-grenoble/sampling_bluenoise_sig21/README.md

 ## What is this ?

 Hello there !
-This application implements the optimization process described in [A Low-Discrepancy Sampler that Distributes Monte Carlo Errors as a Blue Noise in Screen Space](https://belcour.github.io/blog/research/publication/2019/06/17/sampling-bluenoise.html), Heitz et al. (2019) on the GPU (minus the ranking part that allows for progressive bluenoises).
-It produces 128 by 128 masks of 16 optimized scramble values that can be used to scramble the owen sobol sequence provided in ```include/sobol_4096spp_256d.h```.
+This application implements the optimization process described in [Lessons Learned and Improvements when Building Screen-Space Samplers with Blue-Noise Error Distribution ](https://unity-grenoble.github.io/website/publication/2021/06/24/sampling_bluenoise_sig21.html), Belcour and Heitz (2021) on the GPU.
+It permits to optimize tiles of 2D quasi-random sequences (either Owen scrambled Sobol with XOR scrambling or a Rank-1 lattice with Cranley-Patterson Rotations).
 A sampling function is provided with the optimized mask.
 Note that this function returns floats in [0, 1] (1 included because of rounding approximations).
 This might be an important detail if you're using this sample function in a PBRT sampler.
 A Mitsuba v0.6 sampler is also provided at the root of the project (*ldbnsampler.cpp*), so that you only need to copy and paste it along with a mask.h header (resulting from the optimization) in Mitsuba samplers' folder (*src/samplers*).

-In case you want to optimize a mask for more or less than those 16 values, feel free to edit the constant ```D``` set in ```include/optimizer.hpp``` (just make sure it remains a multiple of two).

 ## Requirements